KehindeObanla/5443-Spatial-Data-Structures/Assignments/A02/README.md

 |       |             |                        |
 ```

-- This will be a table in the root of your folder that will eventually hold a link to each assignment uploaded to github.
+- This will be a table in the root of your folder that will eventually hold a link to each assignment uploaded to Github.
 - Your table will initially look very sad and empty like below: